ankitrajlogin/Software-developer-topics/06_Operating_System/06_scheduling_alogrithm.md

 **Type:** Preemptive
 **Concept:**
+Multilevel Feedback Queue Scheduling is an improved and flexible version of MLQ.
-A process **can move between queues** based on its CPU usage and behavior.
+Here, a process can move between queues based on its behavior and execution history.

-**Idea:**
-- Short jobs stay in high-priority queues.
+It dynamically adjusts process priority depending on how much CPU time it has consumed —
+- Interactive processes get higher priority,
-- Long jobs move down to lower queues.
+- CPU-bound processes gradually move to lower queues.

-- Waiting processes can move up (aging).
+**Main Idea**
+- If a process uses too much CPU time, it’s moved to a lower-priority queue.
+- If a process waits too long, it’s moved to a higher-priority queue (to prevent starvation).
+- Each queue may have its own scheduling algorithm and time quantum.

 **Example Setup:**